-Old English Sheepdogs grow to be over 21 inches tall, weighing from 60 to 100 pounds as adults.
+The Old English Sheepdog is a herding breed that grows over 21 inches tall, weighing 60 to 100 pounds as adults.

 What’s In This Guide

 - Old English Sheepdog Training And Care

 - Pros And Cons Of Getting An OES

 Check out our readers’ most popular and frequently asked questions about this fluffy dog.

 - Are Old English Sheepdogs good family dogs?